pingdomserver/docker-scout/README.md

 Set your configuration:

-edit scoutd.yml
+Edit scoutd.yml.
-your account_key is required, all other values are optional
+Your account_key is required, all other values are optional.

 Run it: